josipcodes/numbers-game/README.md

 - **Shortcuts**

     - There are several shortcuts available in-game.
 User can un/mute the sound, pause the game, continue game, generate more squares, remove a fifth of them or ask for a hint.
 Depending on the availability of the boosters.
 To prevent unnecessary clicks, user can use majority of them to unpause the game all while their actual request is being acknowledged.
+This feature is intended to be used by desktop users and the controls section should not be displaying the shortcuts on devices smaller than the usual desktop width.

 ![screenshot](documentation/features/desktop-controls.png)